Encouraging gender diversity in Engineering

 We are proud to announce five scholarships available to first year undergraduate female students studying Engineering at Warwick.

-The Women in Engineering Scholars Programme will be making its third round of awards to first year undergraduates in 2017-18.
+The Women in Engineering Scholars Programme will be making its fourth round of awards to first year undergraduates in 2018-19.
 This programme has been made possible by the generous support of two donors who are committed to addressing the shortage of female role models in engineering by supporting the most talented engineering students to develop their careers.

 Did you know?
 Recent independent studies show that:

 - The proportion of female engineering professionals in the UK is amongst the lowest in Europe

 - Fewer than 30% of girls aged 11-16 are aware of a female in their network (e.g. relative, family friend) in a STEMM-related role (EDF Energy, 2015)

 - Only 7% of parents anticipate that a career in engineering would appeal to their daughter (IET ‘Engineer a Better World’ 2015)

 We are very proud to be offering these scholarships to our new first-year undergraduates.

 - Financial assistance of £2,000 per year for each year of your course